anchetaWern/anchetawern.github.io/source/_posts/2013-02-10-things-i-learned-on-my-second-job.markdown

 YOu can also use the [Coinbase PHP](https://github.com/coinbase/coinbase-php) library to easily communicate with the Coinbase service.

+####Bitpay API

+Bitpay is just like Coinbase, a service for working with Bitcoins.
+As I'm mainly using PHP for my projects I used the [official Bitpay SDK for PHP](https://github.com/bitpay/php-client).

 ###Drupal Custom Module Development

 I also learned a bit about custom module development in Drupal.
 I can say that its tough, you can't just hack your way out to produce a working solution.
 But the good thing is that most of the problems is more or less already solved by an existing module.
 All you have to do is install it and figure out how to integrate your own custom module with it.